jklinges14/Cyber-Security/README.md

 All possible decrypt text are being displayed

-Assignment II:
-Process the Windows Firewall/ Security settings to have maximum security All of the Processing/ modification has been performed on Windows v1709
+Assignment II:   Process the Windows Firewall/ Security settings to have maximum security.
+All of the Processing/ modification has been performed on Windows v1709

-Assignment III:
-Case Study on any Cyber crime
+Assignment III:  Case Study on any Cyber crime (Online Sale of Counterfeit Products),
-I choose Online Sale of Counterfeit Products as the topic for this study.

-Assignment IV:
-This narrative discuses training considerations.
+Assignment IV:  This narrative discuses training considerations.

 Assignment V:  Penetration Test Reporting